Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Introduction

-But Frenkel's proposed mechanistic competition for monodisperse hard spheres gives a gloomy outlook for pristine simulations --- perfectly hard, purely repulsive, strictly monodisperse spheres --- because, at the heart of the entropy-exchange mechanism is the Law of Large Numbers.
-Indeed, finite-sized pristine simulations only produce nucleation events for $\phi>0.53$ and, critically, {\em no} equilibrium coexistence behavior \cite{filion2010crystal, wohler2022hard}.
-Even Pieprzyk {\em et al.}'s recent large-scale, long-duration study \cite{pieprzyk2019thermodynamic} of truly hard spheres did not produce explicit phase separation.
+Frenkel's mechanism also sets expectations for ``pristine" simulations---perfectly hard, strictly monodisperse, repulsive spheres with system size governed by the Law of Large Numbers (LLN).
+In finite systems, unbiased simulations primarily report nucleation for $\phi>0.53$ and, crucially, no reports of equilibrium coexistence \citep{filion2010crystal, wohler2022hard}.
+Even large, long simulations of truly hard spheres do not report explicit phase separation \citep{pieprzyk2019thermodynamic}.
+Experimental estimates imply that, for $\mathcal{O}(10^6)$ particles, generating spontaneous, durable phase separation would take $\sim 3.17\times 10^8$ years \citep{tenwolde1996numerical}, i.e., effectively unreachable in simulation.

-{Frenkel's model makes it clear that pristine MPRHS simulations will never produce explicit coexistence in human measurable time.} One can use experimental data to estimate how long this would take in simulations, as a function of simulation system size.
-It has been predicted that even with 1,000,000 particles it would take at least 317,000,000 years, about 2\% of the life of the universe, to generate spontaneous, durable phase separation in simulations of MPRHS \cite{tenwolde1996numerical}. {Yet, we would still like to achieve the goal of explicitly following the tie line through the coexistence region. }